toninhoPinto/Trip/peru-and-bolivia.md

 Sat Day 4 (12 April):----------------------------------------------------------

 11h:
-If we managed to make a reservation
-Activity Like Chaqchao Chocolate making
+Activity Chaqchao Chocolate making

-In between activity:
+Duration: 2h 15m

+After workshop ~13:30h:
 Check the San Camilo Market
 If hungry there should be food in the secnd floor

-14h:

 15h:
 Go to Mundo Alpaca (closes at 18h)